jonverrier/BraidEng/README.md

 ## Installation

-Follow these steps to set up your development environment for the Braid Engine project:
+Follow these steps to set up your development environment for the project:

 1. **Install Python 3.12.4:**